ALX-05/Viking-PUG/README.md

   ````
   pip install -r python-dependencies.txt
   ````
+  5. Create .env file and add variables:
+  `BOT_TOKEN=<your-discord-bot-token>`
-  You should now be able to run the bot. use `deactivate` command to leave environment
+  You should now be able to run the bot with `python3 bot.py`. use `deactivate` command to leave environment